What’s the best Malta restaurant, you ask? In my opinion, it might just be KuYa. Read my full KuYa review to find out more!

 Everything I have tried at KuYa Malta has been absolutely delicious.
 The flavour combinations are always brilliant.
 What I really like is that, even though I often order the same dishes, I have a new experience each time.
 Even though the dish is the same, some minor changes will make it taste unique – always made from scratch with fresh ingredients.

-Being an Asian pub with a bar you can sit at, I guess you could go to KuYa just for a drink (but why would you miss out on the food?).
+Being an Asian pub with a bar you can sit at, I guess you could go to KuYa just for a drink (though why would you miss out on the food?).
 Here you will have a lot of drinks to choose from.
 There is a great selection of craft beer and ciders – both local and foreign.
-And, if you are a whiskey or sake fan, you can find some great Japanese ones.
+And, if you are a whiskey or sake fan, you can find some great Japanese options.

 The menu at KuYa is quite unique.
 As already mentioned, you will find a daily special in addition to the standard dishes available.
 But there is no physical menu for you to flick through; you will find all the dishes written on chalkboards.